-One of the things you might be been thinking when I listed all those benefits up there is this: how can one thing have so many different positive effects?
+One of the things you might have been thinking when I listed all those benefits in the introduction is this: how can one thing have so many different positive effects?

 The answer to this can be found by exploring the answer to another question: do our thousands of maladies and diseases have some common causes?
 The answer to this question is, yes, absolutely.
-And if you have an ingredient that affects one or more of those common causes, you’ll see benefits spring up downstream all over the place.
+And if you have an ingredient that supports multiple healthy systems in the body, you’ll see benefits spring up downstream all over the place.

 The five causal areas we’re going to look at are:

 - Gut Health

 In this post, we’ll cover the first two.